 - Minimum GPA expectation of B (3.0)

-- Completion of the following courses before the semester of application: Introduction to American Politics (GOV20 CM, POLI003 PO) Introduction to U.S. Politics (POLI120 SC) Introduction to Public Policy Analysis (PPA001 PO)
+- Completion of one of the following courses prior to arrival in Washington: Introduction to American Politics (GOV20 CM, POLI003 PO) Introduction to U.S. Politics (POLI120 SC) Introduction to Public Policy Analysis (PPA001 PO)

 - Transfer students must complete one semester at the Claremont Colleges before applying for this program